AlynxZhou/hikaru/tutorials/types.md

 All posts belong to this Tag.

-# `Toc`
+# `TOC`

-`Toc` is a recursive data structure typecially because a header may have sub haeders.
+`TOC` is a recursive data structure typecially because a header may have sub haeders.

 ## `text`